 - Use a new perspective to refine their teaching style

 What are the upcoming barriers for excellent teaching and learning?

 The impact of increasing energy prices and the cost of living crisis

 How will the cost of living crisis affect teachers and schools?
-The government has allocated some funding for schools this winter, but further costs will have to be absorbed by other budgets.
+The government has allocated some funding for schools, but further costs will have to be absorbed by other budgets.
 A knock-on effect is that in some schools, teachers will not have enough resources to deliver the curriculum, which obviously negatively affects the quality of education received by the students.

 This isn’t the only barrier.
 Care becomes even harder to maintain for students.
 How does a teacher distinguish between parents that are neglecting their child, and a family that is struggling to feed them and wash their uniform?
 How can schools support parents when it is difficult to identify who needs support, as more families struggle to make ends meet?
 The effect of increased living costs is a barrier that impacts every stakeholder of a school differently, but will undeniably influence teaching and learning.

 Taking on additional responsibilities

 As we know, student mental health and wellbeing outcomes are directly affected by their teachers' wellbeing (Harding et al., 2019), so when teachers are given too many additional responsibilities, not only are teachers’ professional development affected, but the learning and wellbeing of students are directly affected.
 With a third of teachers leaving the profession before they’ve served 5 years (former Minister of School Standards, Nick Gibb), and an ever decreasing budget, more and more responsibilities are distributed among teachers.